 - 2 tsp honey

-- Add brussels sprouts to pan with bacon grease over medium heat and add balsamic vinegar mixture and stir and cook for 5 minutes
+- Turn heat down to medium and add brussels sprouts to pan and the balsamic vinegar mixture and stir and cook for 5 minutes

 - Add sliced almonds to the pan and stir and cook for 3 minutes and serve

 - For a quicker prep time use a mandolin slicer.
 I use mine all the time for different recipes and love it.
 This Prepwork Mandolin is the newer version on the one I have owned for 7 years

 - If you can find fresh baby brussels sprouts get them.
 They have a purple color to them and really make this dish pop out